Sequential Monte Carlo with transformations: Abstract

 \section{Abstract}

-This paper introduces methodology for performing Bayesian inference sequentially on a sequence of posteriors on spaces of different dimensions.
-We show how this may be achieved through the use of sequential Monte Carlo (SMC) samplers \citep{DelMoral2006c,DelMoral2007}, making use of the full flexibility of this framework in order that the method is computationally efficient.
-In particular, we introduce the innovation of using deterministic transformations to move particles effectively between target distributions with different dimensions.
+This paper examines methodology for performing Bayesian inference sequentially on a sequence of posteriors on spaces of different dimensions.
+For this we use sequential Monte Carlo (SMC) samplers, introducing the innovation of using deterministic transformations to move particles effectively between target distributions with different dimensions.
 This approach, combined with adaptive methods, yields an extremely flexible and general algorithm for Bayesian model comparison that is suitable for use in applications where the acceptance rate in reversible jump Markov chain Monte Carlo (RJMCMC) is low.
-We demonstrate this approach on the well-studied problem of model comparison for mixture models, and for the novel application of inferring coalescent trees sequentially, as data arrives.
+We use this approach on model comparison for mixture models, and for inferring coalescent trees sequentially, as data arrives. \keywords{Bayesian model comparison \and coalescent \and trans-dimensional Monte Carlo}